 Unsworth LaPlante, PLLC provides comprehensive assistance with incapacity planning to clients throughout Vermont and in the Capital Region of New York.
 We will work with you to make the process of planning for tragedy as stress free as possible and to ensure that you can maintain autonomy and protect your family by putting a smart plan in place in advance.
 Give us a call today in Vermont at 802-879-7133 or in Albany, NY at (518) 389-6020 to get personalized advice on incapacity planning and to get answers to your questions about planning for incapacity including:

 - What should be part of an incapacity plan?

-- How can a Vermont incapacity planning lawyer help?
+- How can an incapacity planning lawyer help?

 Why is Incapacity Planning Important?